Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why no starter build for my favorite Pokémon?

 Sorry, I'm not doing them all.
+It's pretty easy to hack my hack and make that change for yourself.

 # Can I copy your code?